kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ### Mnemonics behind the `#` and `%` symbols

 The use of the symbols `#` and `%` in the pattern matching expressions might seem arbitrary or whimsical.
-For a start, they do not conform to the usual delimiters `^` and `$` for the beginning and end of a line.
-Because we are dealing with strings rather than lines here, those symbols are not used.
+For a start, they do not conform to the usual delimiters `^` and `$` for the beginning and end of a line or string.

 One other point to keep in view constantly is to avoid looking at `bash` pattern matching solely through the lens of [regular expressions](https://www.regular-expressions.info/tutorial.html) [@posixcharclass; @introbashregex; @writeregexp].
 There are some similarities, but the two are not identical.